 View this post on Instagram

-Anne Semonin Express Radiance Ice Cubes, £45 for 6
+For cooling the eyes: Anne Semonin Express Radiance Ice Cubes, £47.50 for 6

 Loved by MUA Lisa Eldridge, these little "ice cubes" (actually frozen serums) deliver the same effects as sweeping an ice cube over your skin (cooling, refreshing, lessening dark circles), but with the added skincare benefits of hyaluronic acid and soothing gourd extract to hydrate and volumise.
 They should be kept in the freezer for three hours before use.
 You remove them from the mould, wrap in a gauze that comes with them and glide over your face.